EdgardoArriagada/dotFiles/README.md

 ## configure

-open the `config.zsh` file and add or remove files according to your Os. each entry in the array should hace a directory at the root of this repo
+open the `config.zsh` file and add or remove files according to your Os. each entry in the array has to be a folder at the root of this repo

 ```bash
 declare commonPrograms=(...)